nicuveo/sleep/src/Tutorial/Tumblr.md

     * `callT` returns a `MonadThrow m => m Result`
     * `callE` returns a `MonadError Error m => m Result`

+(FIXME: error handling is terrible at this point.)

 As such, most queries will be of this form:
-`callT =<< getPostsByType AudioPost &= Limit 20`.
+`callT $ getPostsByType AudioPost &= Limit 20`.

-The monad in which those operations happen has several constraints; but before showing how to implement our own, let's have a look at the _simple_ version of the API.
+The monad in which those operations happen has several constraints;
+but before showing how to implement our own, let's have a look at the _simple_ version of the API.
+And even before that, let's talk about how the network layer is implemented.

+## Network

+In the common libraries of `Sleep`, you'll find the `NetworkConfig` struct.
+This is what the library expects you to provide, in order to implement the network layer.
+It holds the network manager, and a "send" function.
+It is parameterized by the monad that will be at the base of your stack (more on this later).

+It is of course meant to be used either in `IO`, for actual network calls, or `Identity`, for tests.
+Two helper functions, `defaultIONetworkConfig` and `makeMockNetworkConfig`, provide default implenentations for those two cases.

 ## Simple usage